-How can I make a Shareholder Proposal for the 2022 Annual Meeting?
+How can I make a Shareholder Proposal for the 2023 Annual Meeting?

-In order to be considered for inclusion in the proxy statement for the 2022 Annual Meeting of Shareholders, the written proposal must be received at our principal executive offices on or before December 3, 2021.
+In order to be considered for inclusion in the proxy statement for the 2023 Annual Meeting of Shareholders, the written proposal must be received at our principal executive offices no earlier than February 12, 2023 and not later than March 14, 2023, which is not less than 90 days or more than 120 days prior to the anniversary date of the immediately preceding Annual Meeting.
 The proposal should be addressed to Stifel Financial Corp., Attention: Mark P. Fisher, Corporate Secretary, One Financial Plaza, 501 North Broadway, St. Louis, Missouri 63102-2102.
 The proposal must comply with SEC regulations regarding the inclusion of shareholder proposals in company-sponsored proxy materials.
 Upon receipt of any such proposal, we will determine whether to include such proposal in the proxy statement and proxy card in accordance with regulations governing the solicitation of proxies.
 Shareholder proposals not intended to be included in the Company's proxy statement may be brought before an Annual Meeting in accordance with the advance notice procedures detailed in our By-Laws.
-For the 2022 Annual Meeting, we must receive information relating to such proposal by February 25, 2022, but not before January 26, 2022, which is not less than 90 days or more than 120 days prior to the anniversary date of the immediately preceding Annual Meeting.
-Shareholder proposals must also be in proper written form and meet the detailed disclosure requirements set forth in our By-Laws.
-If you would like to receive a copy of the provisions of our By-Laws setting forth all of the requirements, you should write to Stifel Financial Corp., Attention: Mark P. Fisher, Corporate Secretary, One Financial Plaza, 501 North Broadway, St. Louis, Missouri 63102-2102.
-Any proposals that we receive that are not in accordance with the above standards will not be voted on at the 2022 Annual Meeting.
-A shareholder may nominate candidates for election as directors at shareholder meetings by following the procedures set forth in this proxy statement on page 25.
+Shareholder proposals must be in proper written form and meet the detailed disclosure requirements set forth in our By-Laws.
+If you would like to receive a copy of the provisions of our By-Laws setting forth these requirements, you should write to Stifel Financial Corp., Attention: Mark P. Fisher, Corporate Secretary, One Financial Plaza, 501 North Broadway, St. Louis, Missouri 63102-2102.
+Any proposals that we receive that are not in accordance with the above standards will not be voted on at the 2023 Annual Meeting.
+A shareholder may nominate candidates for election as directors at shareholder meetings by following the procedures set forth in this proxy statement on page 21.